OllieUK/ServarrDock/README.md

 2. [Radarr](https://radarr.video/): A movie collection manager for Usenet and BitTorrent users.
 3. [Lidarr](https://lidarr.audio/): A music collection manager for Usenet and BitTorrent users.
 4. [Bazarr](https://www.bazarr.media/): A companion program to Sonarr and Radarr that manages and downloads subtitles.
+5. [Prowlarr](https://wiki.servarr.com/Prowlarr): A meta-indexer and search aggregator for Usenet and torrent indexers.

 ### Download Clients

-5. [SABnzbd](https://sabnzbd.org/): A Usenet binary newsreader with a web-based user interface.
+6. [SABnzbd](https://sabnzbd.org/): A Usenet binary newsreader with a web-based user interface.
-6. [qBittorrent](https://www.qbittorrent.org/): A cross-platform free and open-source BitTorrent client.
+7. [qBittorrent](https://www.qbittorrent.org/): A cross-platform free and open-source BitTorrent client.

 ### Media Players

-7. [Plex](https://www.plex.tv/): A platform for managing and streaming digital media.
+8. [Plex](https://www.plex.tv/): A platform for managing and streaming digital media.

 ### Web Frontends

-8. [Heimdall](https://heimdall.site/): An application dashboard and launcher.
+9. [Heimdall](https://heimdall.site/): An application dashboard and launcher.
-9. [Ombi](https://ombi.io/): A self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content.
+10. [Ombi](https://ombi.io/): A self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content.

-### Other Services

-10. [Watchtower](https://containrrr.dev/watchtower/): Automatically updates running Docker containers when a new image is available.
-11. [Traefik](https://traefik.io/): A modern HTTP reverse proxy and load balancer.
-12. [Gluetun](https://github.com/qdm12/gluetun): A VPN client container supporting multiple providers.
-13. [Authelia](https://www.authelia.com/): An open-source authentication and authorization server.
-14. [Prowlarr](https://wiki.servarr.com/Prowlarr): A meta-indexer and search aggregator for Usenet and torrent indexers.
-15. [Tautulli](https://tautulli.com/): A Plex Media Server monitoring program.

-Each service is contained within its own Docker container, allowing it to run independently from the other services.
-For more information on each service, follow the provided links.

 ## Folder Structure

-ServarrDock keeps downloads and media in the same volume to avoid the need for copying files across volumes when moving from downloaders to the media library.
-Here's what the folder structure within the media volume looks like:
+ServarrDock organizes downloads and media in the same volume:

-- `downloads`: This is the main folder where your downloaders will store the files they're currently downloading.
-It contains two sub-folders:
-  - `torrent`: This sub-folder is where torrent downloads are stored.
-  - `nzb`: This sub-folder is where nzb downloads are stored.

-- `media`: This is the main folder where your media files will be stored.
-It contains sub-folders for various media types.
-The structure of these sub-folders is up to you, but you might have separate folders for movies, TV shows, and music, for example.

-Both the `downloads` and `media` folders will need to be set up in the configurations of the downloaders and the media managers.
-This is because the downloaders need to know where to put the files they download, and the media managers need to know where to look for new media files to add to your library.
+- `downloads/torrent`: For torrent downloads.
+- `downloads/nzb`: For nzb downloads.
+- `media`: Organized into sub-folders for movies, TV shows, and music.

 ## Getting Started

-To set up and configure ServarrDock to suit your needs, follow the instructions in the [INSTALL.md](./INSTALL.md) file.
-After setup, you can easily access and manage your services through the domain you've configured and the Heimdall dashboard.
+To set up and configure ServarrDock, follow the detailed instructions in the [INSTALL.md](./INSTALL.md) file.
+Setup involves configuring both `docker-compose-infra.yml` and `docker-compose-media.yml` files according to your network and security preferences.

+After setup, manage your services via the Heimdall dashboard and the domain you have configured.

+## Contributions and Support

+Contributions are welcome.
+Please fork the repository and submit a pull request with your enhancements.

+For issues and support, please file tickets on the project's GitHub issue tracker.